 Pockets: 3 | Colours: 4 | Fit: Race | Price: £240 / $279.49 / €229.90 / AU$402.32

 Designed for training and racing in cold and wet conditions, the Fiandre Pro Jacket was developed in collaboration with WorldTour pro riders.

 It’s made from the super stretchy, wind and waterproof Polartec NeoShell fabric – which Polartec claims is the world’s most breathable waterproof fabric technology – and features fully taped seams, plus a waterproof zipper for even greater protection from the elements.

 As the ‘Pro’ moniker suggests, the cut is designed for the lithe bodies of professional cyclists, and it fits best when riding in a racy position.
 It’s definitely one you want to consider sizing up if you’re simply a normal person or just want to be able to layer up underneath.

-What to look for in a winter cycling jacket
+How should a winter cycling jacket fit?

 While the wind helps keep you cool and dry in the summer, it’s one of your worst enemies in the winter.
 Windproof fabrics do just as they say and block the wind from passing through the fabric and cooling you down.

 It used to be that windproof fabrics lacked breathability and you would, therefore, end up cold and wet simply from your own sweat.
 But modern fabrics have vastly improved in this regard.